TITLE 50: INSURANCE

 As required by Section 155.19 of the Insurance Code [215 ILCS 5/155.19] and 50 Ill.
 Adm.
 Code 928:

 1. File all opened, closed, re-opened, and re-closed medical professional liability insurance claims and lawsuits, including any updates, with the DOI on a quarterly basis.
 For closed claims, include claims closed without payment.
-Insurance claim means a formal or written demand for compensation under a medical liability insurance policy relating to allegations of liability on the part of one or more providers for any act, error or omission in the rendering of, or failure to render, medical services for medically related injuries.
+Insurance claim means a formal or written demand for compensation under a medical professional liability insurance policy relating to allegations of liability on the part of one or more providers for any act, error or omission in the rendering of, or failure to render, medical services for medically related injuries.
 Insurance claim includes any instance for which benefits or compensation are payable or eligible to be paid under any coverage under the policy.
 Lawsuit means a complaint filed in any court in this State alleging liability on the part of one or more providers for any act, error or omission in the rendering of, or failure to render, medical services for medically related injuries.

 3. RESPONSES TO ALL FIELDS ARE REQUIRED.
 For open claim reports, complete Insurer Information through Contact Person Information.
 When updating reports, any information may be updated.
 For closed claim reports, all fields are required.